 Initial consultations (approx 90 minutes) add £7

 I have worked in this amazing field of healthcare ever since, both in private practice and for various Charities, Slynedales Cancercare, Healthy Living Centres, primary schools and Borwick Hall’s Wellbeing for Schools programme.
-I’ve studied many more complementary subjects since then, and combine all this knowledge and experience in the massage sessions I now offer you as part of the Natural Healthcare Centre team.
+I’ve studied many more complementary subjects since then, and combine all this knowledge and experience in the treatment sessions I now offer you as part of the Natural Healthcare Centre team.

 I’m basically passionate about health; understanding it and keeping it through whatever natural means are available to us.
 That’s why being a part of the Natural Healthcare Centre team at the University is so special.
 I have colleagues I trust who help me better understand their specialism, so that I can refer clients on to them if their line of work will create greater health benefits than my own.
 It’s also great that our team is regularly invited to support many of the other staff and student mental health and wellbeing networks of Lancaster University too.

 I have great respect for allopathic medicine and its good intent, but feel it is all too often over-used to mask symptoms that are trying to tell the body – and the person living it – something very important that needs addressing.
 That’s the bit that interests me; what is the body trying to say through its symptoms, and how can we hear it and help it without damaging it in the process?
-It’s my personal passion, and I’ve specialised in energy sensing techniques and treatments to help me share and teach this approach to health and wellbeing.
+It’s my personal passion, and over 20 years I’ve specialised in energy sensing techniques and treatments to help me share and teach this approach to health and wellbeing.

 In my spare time I still enjoy my self-development courses, yoga, country walks, exploring Ayurvedic remedies and recipes, occasional gym sessions and creating my textile art through the medium of felt-making.

 Please feel free to ring me or email me if you would like to talk about your health and ways complementary medicine may be able to help.